isb-cgc/readthedocs/docs/source/sections/Workshop.rst

 ISB-CGC Workshops at NCI
 ************************

+This information is currently intended only for attendees who have signed up for the
+`workshops at NCI on May 24th and 25th <https://cbiit.nci.nih.gov/ncip/nci-cancer-genomics-cloud-pilots/nci-cancer-genomics-cloud-workshop>`.
+After the workshops, all materials will be made available as part of the ISB-CGC documentation here on readthedocs.

 Information we need from YOU
 ############################
 Please send an email to info@isb-cgc.org with the following information: